Sick deer? Here is what to do.

+The purpose of these citizen reports is to help TWRA gauge disease and health issues that might affect the Tennessee deer population.
+Most reports will not necessitate an onsite visit by TWRA.
+TWRA staff cannot remove deer carcasses.
+If you need help with deer carcass removal, please contact the local city or county authorities.
 However, all reports are reviewed by a biologist to evaluate the severity of the circumstances.
 If the reviewing biologist determines an attempt for disease sampling is warranted and the contact information was included in the report, the biologist may contact the person who reported the sick deer for more information.

-Citizen reporting is incredibly beneficial in helping us with early detection of disease and herd health monitoring.
+Citizen reporting is incredibly beneficial in helping us with the early detection of disease and herd health monitoring.
 Please fill out all fields (at the link above) including location and, if possible, include high-quality photographs of the deer.

 There is a very skinny deer in my area.
 Does it have CWD?

 Not necessarily, but please report it anyway (using the link above).
 CWD is not a disease that can be diagnosed just by looking at a deer.
 Skinny deer may have insufficient nutrition, an injury, or one of several common diseases known to afflict deer.
-However, if your report fits the criteria for a suspect case of CWD, we will do our very best to come sample it.
+However, if your report fits the criteria for a suspect case of CWD, we will do our very best to come to sample it.

-Currently, CWD has only been found in southwest TN, but citizen reporting of sick deer will help ensure an early detection should CWD spread or be introduced in other parts of the state.
-Early detection is critical to effective management of the disease.
+Currently, CWD has only been found in southwest TN, but citizen reporting of sick deer will help ensure early detection should CWD spread or be introduced in other parts of the state.
+Early detection is critical to the effective management of the disease.

-For the most up to date information on CWD in TN, please visit cwdintn.com
+For the most up-to-date information on CWD in TN, please visit cwdintn.com

 I found dead deer in (or near) a body of water.
 What should I do?